BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 > be paid once via the `jit_channel_scid` before it can be issue
 > further invoices with the `alias`.
 >
-> Future versions of this API may allow for more flexibility on the
+> Future revisions of this API may allow for more flexibility on the
 > client side, including support for variable-amount invoices,
 > multiple incoming payments being stalled until the `opening_fee`
 > is achieved and the channel can be opened, and so on.